Peer Mentor Program

 Peer mentors are seasoned, upper year students who are UBC Okanagan campus experts.
-Your peer mentor is here to answer your non-academic questions and keep you in the loop around upcoming events and opportunities for involvement on campus.
+Your peer mentor is here to answer your non-academic questions and keep you in the loop around upcoming events and opportunities.

 Your peer mentor will be one of the first faces you meet on campus.
-Usually, your peer mentor will guide your campus tour during Create and will introduce you to other students in your faculty.
+Usually, your peer mentor will be involved in your orientation experience and will introduce you to other students in your faculty.

 Once classes start, your peer mentor is on hand to help with:

 - Questions about events, activities, and support services

 - Tips, tricks, and helpful hints they’ve learned as a student

 - Sharing upcoming events and opportunities for involvement at UBCO via regular communication

 - Finding the right resource or department whenever you face a challenge, need help, or want to learn about opportunities for growth

 Sarah, Peer Mentor, Third Year Visual Arts (Left)